 You push your computer to limits

-As powerful as the new iPad Pro is, in its current form, it’s limited by iPadOS.
-Apple could improve things by implementing a desktop-like browsing experience, better file management and multi-window support, but right now even the best iPad can’t fully replace a similarly powerful computer..
+As powerful as this iPad Pro is it’s limited by iPadOS.
+Apple could improve things by implementing a desktop-like browsing experience, better file management, and multi-window support, but right now even the best iPad can’t fully replace a similarly powerful computer.

 If our iPad Pro 11 (2021) review hasn't swayed you, then one of these three alternative options might pique your interest.